Understanding health insurance benefits for low-income individuals and familiesUpdated February 21, 2023

 Medicaid and Medicare are both federally-funded healthcare programs – but even though they sound alike, they serve very different constituents.
 While Medicaid exists primarily to provide health care support for America’s low-income populations, Medicare is designed to provide health benefits for Americans over age 65 through Social Security.
 Medicare also offers health coverage for some patients with End-Stage Renal Disease.

-While Medicaid eligibility is primarily based on household income, Medicare is geared toward older Americans, regardless of income.
+While Medicaid eligibility is primarily based on household income, Medicare is geared toward older Americans, or Americans with disabilities, regardless of income.
 Unlike Medicaid, which varies from state to state, Medicare is administered solely by the federal government and operates the same way in all U.S. states and territories.

 Despite these differences, it is not uncommon for some individuals to meet eligibility requirements for both programs simultaneously.
 In these cases, they can enjoy dual eligibility and receive benefits from both programs.
 Individuals can be classified as either “full” or “partial” dual enrollees.
 Partial dual enrolled are typically fully eligible for Medicare coverage but only partially qualified for Medicaid coverage.